Clipped Affine Policy: Low-Complexity Near-Optimal Online Power Control for Energy Harvesting Communications over Fading Channels: Clipped Affine Policy

-As shown in subsequent sections, these clipped affine policies with carefully tuned parameters can achieve near-optimal performance for various energy arrival distributions.
+As shown in subsequent sections, the OCA and RCA policies with appropriately chosen parameters can achieve near-optimal performance for various energy-arrival distributions.
 For now, we illustrate some simple but fundamental policies using basic parameter choices.

 For the optimistic clipped affine policy, we can set $q = 1$ and $\hat{\gamma} = 1$.
 Then, we have

 When $\gamma = 1$, the policy reduces to

 recovering the optimal offline policy with perfect knowledge of the current battery level $b$ and the next energy arrival $e$ in the quasi-static fading scenario (see~\cite{tutuncuoglu2012optimum,yang2025power}).